 If you’re a cyclist with long hair, you know how frustrating it can be to try and wear a helmet.
-Traditional helmets don’t always fit well with long hair, and they often end up getting messy and tangled.
+Traditional helmets don’t always fit well with long hair and often get messy and tangled.
 But there is a way to solve this problem!
-In this blog post, we’ll show you six ways to wear a helmet with long hair to stay safe on your bike while looking great.
+This blog post will show you six ways to wear a helmet with long hair to stay safe on your bike while looking great.

 Let’s get started.